 Pulling Out Might Work Better Than You Think (But Keep Using Condoms)

-Pulling Out Might Work Better Than You Think (But Keep Using Condoms) – Introduction.
+Pulling Out Might Help You Out (But Keep Using Condoms)- Intro.

-Pull-out or withdrawal (coitus interruptus) is a contraceptive technique in which the male partner pushes his penis out of the vagina and blows it out while having sex.
-It’s a 1,000-year-old practice, and though not an efficient contraceptive method, recent studies show it might work better than originally thought.
-But it’s worth remembering that withdrawal isn’t immune to STIs, and it can be incredibly contaminated by human error.
-So you’re encouraged to use condoms and pull-out as much as possible to help guard against unwanted pregnancies and STIs.
+Pull-out or withdrawal (coitus interruptus) is the method by which the male sexual partner pulls his penis out of the vagina and blows it out during sex.
+It’s a 1,000-year-old practice and while not a reliable form of contraception, some new research suggests it works much better than originally thought.
+But just keep in mind that withdrawal is not immune to STIs, and it is also deeply corrupted by human negligence.
+Hence the suggestion to stick with condoms and pull-out as much as possible to help protect you from unwanted pregnancies and STIs.

 Effectiveness of the Pull-out Method

-The Centers for Disease Control and Prevention (CDC) estimates that the pull-out approach has an average use failure rate of around 22 per cent, meaning that about 22 of 100 women whose partners use the technique become pregnant in a year (CDC, 2020).
-It is much more prone to failure than other methods of birth control, such as intrauterine devices (IUDs), implants, and hormonal approaches, such as the pill, patch or ring.
-Furthermore, pull-out requires the male partner to understand the “point of no return” and then retreat before ejaculation, something that even the most experienced performers cannot do.
+According to the Centers for Disease Control and Prevention (CDC), pull-out has an average use failure of around 22 per cent, or about 22 in 100 women whose partners implement the method become pregnant within a year (CDC, 2020).
+It’s far more prone to malfunction than other forms of birth control, including intrauterine devices (IUDs), implants and hormonal approaches, including the pill, patch or ring.
+In addition, pull-out is a process that requires the male partner to find the “point of no return” and then pull out before ejaculation, something even the best performers cannot do.

-Yet, as one article published in Social Science & Medicine in 2018 suggests, in practice the pull-out strategy might actually be more successful than it first appears (Trussell & Kohn, 2018).
-The researchers, who analysed nearly 5,000 couples in 10 low- and middle-income countries, found an average use failure rate for the pull-out technique of 18%.
-While this is much more successful than more reliable methods, it’s less than the 22% failure rate estimated by the CDC.
+But, as one paper in Social Science & Medicine (2018) argues, the pull-out tactic can be much more effective in practice than it seems (Trussell & Kohn, 2018).
+The researchers surveyed nearly 5,000 couples in 10 low- and middle-income countries and recorded an 18% average use failure rate for the pull-out method.
+This is far more effective than more traditional approaches, but still less successful than the CDC’s 22% failure rate.

-The pull-out approach is not as safe as other methods of birth control for several reasons:
+The pull-out method is not as safe as other forms of birth control for several reasons:

 1. Pre-Ejaculate: The Hidden Threat

-Pre-ejaculate fluid (or “pre-cum”) is the big downside to pull-out.
-This clear, oily fluid drains out of the penis in ejaculation and during sex.
-Above all, pre-ejaculate is sperm-loaded, which means that if withdrawal occurs before the partner’s ejaculates, sperm may still ooze from the vagina.
-It can give you a baby without you knowing you have one.
+Pre-ejaculate fluid (“pre-cum”) is the major drawback to pull-out.
+This transparent, oily substance leaks from the penis during ejaculation and sex.
+Most of all, pre-ejaculate is sperm-loaded, so even if you withdraw before the partner’s ejaculates, sperm might still leak out of the vagina.
+It can make you pregnant without you even knowing it.

 2. Challenges of Timing and Accuracy